wanasit/everest-js/README.md

 # Everest JS

 Ready to run Node JS version of [Evernote API](http://dev.evernote.com/documentation/reference/).
-Everest is an example of how to creating Evernote RESTful Web Services from many related components.
+Everest is an example of how to create Evernote RESTful Web Services from many Node.js components.
 I put it all to gather to make it easier for the beginner.

 ## To do
 1. Edit file config.js (use your Evernote API key)